tpwres/teczki-polskiego-wrestlingu/content/w/_index.md

 template = "alphabetical_talent_list.html"
 +++

 Links typeset in _italics_ are aliases used by a character besides their current name or gimmick.
+Names that are not links represent talent that doesn't have a dedicated page yet.

 Each name is followed by a list of organizations they appeared for.

-Names that are not links represent talent that don't have a dedicated page yet.
-In that case, after each organization name, numbered links lead to events which feature that character.
-However, if a character has too many matches, only the organizations will be shown.
+If they have less than 5 matches (under that name), numbered links to events will be added after each organization name.

 A flag appearing next to the name signifies that person's nationality.
 A missing flag usually means the person is Polish.